 There, I became more boring (read: more grown up) in Ottawa, where I worked as the manager for the Parliamentary Tour Program.
 The job itself was pretty great; there was a time when you could walk up to the person at the front door of our Parliament buildings and ask for me by name, and they knew who I was.
 I reminded myself of this fact on bad days.
 And I got to meet cool people, both famous and not-so-famous, and I learned to love ice skating on the canal and nighttime cross country ski trips into Gatineau Park.
 I lived with a roommate who became one of my dearest and wonderful friends and he always will be.
 Our apartment was amazing, where we spoke French and English simultaneously, quizzing each other on idioms and expressions while we did the dishes, and occasionally reenacting the French Revolution with a barricade made of couch cushions and old clothes.

 Then I found the MA in Children’s Literature in Vancouver, and realized that there was a place to fulfill my childhood dream of writing full-time (at least for a while).
 So off I went to Vancouver, where I discovered that passions lead places; and wrote a novel for my thesis.
-This story became my first published novel with Scholastic Canada, and now I’m off to the proverbial writing races!
+This story became my first published novel with Scholastic Canada!

-Other than writing, I teach for The Creative Writing for Children society.
-I also sell Christmas trees and work part-time at the Vancouver Aquarium.
+Other than writing, I teach for The Creative Writing for Children society, where I teach creative writing to kids (just in case that wasn’t clear from the name).
 I volunteer regularly with a group called The Writers’ Exchange.
-I secretly hope to be as famous as J.K.
-Rowling for my books.

 Other things about me: